alec-horwitz/AsiteBimMappingTool/README.md

 lines correctly depending on what is just before the ":".
 These rules are as
 follows:

--If the line has a "_DIR:" then you must give it a path to a folder that contains a file of the appropriate file type.
+* If the line has a "_DIR:" then you must give it a path to a folder that contains a file of the appropriate file type.
 There are two ways you can enter a path and the program does not care which you use as long as you are consistent.
 Being inconsistent with which method you use to describe a file path may produce unforeseen consequences and will defiantly cause the program to not function correctly.
 The two ways you can enter a path are as follows:

-  -You can enter a relative(to the directory the program is in) file path such as "relative/file/path/".
+  * You can enter a relative(to the directory the program is in) file path such as "relative/file/path/".
 This tells the program to look for a file with in a sub directory of the folder that the program lives in.
 If you give it no path after "_DIR:" the program will look for the file in the exact same directory as where the program lives.
 For example:

-   -If you were to type "Data/" after the line "ASITE_INPUT_DIR:" in the form
-    "ASITE_INPUT_DIR: Data/" the program will look for a .xls file containing prequalification data in a folder called "Data" in the same directory that the program is stored in.
+    * If you were to type "Data/" after the line "ASITE_INPUT_DIR:" in the form "ASITE_INPUT_DIR: Data/" the program will look for a .xls file containing prequalification data in a folder called "Data" in the same directory that the program is stored in.

-   -If you were to type nothing after the line "ASITE_INPUT_DIR:" the program
-    will look for a .xls file containing prequalification data in same folder that the program is stored in.
+    * If you were to type nothing after the line "ASITE_INPUT_DIR:" the program will look for a .xls file containing prequalification data in same folder that the program is stored in.

-  -You can enter an absolute file path such as "N:/whatever/path/you/want/".
+  * You can enter an absolute file path such as "N:/whatever/path/you/want/".
    If you are an experienced Windows or Linux user this should be the type of directory scheme you are used to seeing(In Windows they use '\' instead of '/' but this program doesn't care which you use).
 For example